ModifAmorphic/RecurvedLeveling/README.md

 # Recurved Leveling

-An Oblivion Leveling Overhaul Mod.
+An Oblivion Leveling Enhancement Mod.

 ## Problem Statement

 One of, if not the strongest ways to build a character in Oblivion is to choose skills you don't plan on using as Major Skills, and the skills you do want to use as your minor skills.
 This results in players focusing on leveling Minor Skills over Major Skills, limiting the rate at which you level up.
 Who wants to play an RPG where you try not to gain levels?

-Not me.
+There are quite a few other mods out there with introductions similar to this one and you're probably wondering "Why bother"?
+Well, I find the core system of leveling skills to level your character quite engaging and wanted to see what I could do to preserve that while remedying the pitfalls of the current system.
+What I hope I achieved is a "Vanilla Plus" or "Vanilla QoL" version, maintaining the original "soul" of the leveling system while making the tedious parts far less so.

 ## Goals